prakashpandey/tinycoin/README.md

 This project is created to learn blockchain by creating a small blockchain and it's own coin.

+# Prerequisite
+- Python >= 3.6

+If you are running other python versions, this project can be ported to other python versions with small syntax changes.

 # How to run?

 - `git clone https://github.com/prakashpandey/tinycoin`